acasarsa/js-mini-challenge-dom/README.md

 **YOUR NOTES**
 ```
 can access because it's in the same folder?
-can pass in entire innerHTML
+can pass in entire innerHTML instead of creating and adding each one.
 ```

 ## Deliverable 4